-Vermont College of Fine Arts is accredited by the New England Commission on Institutions of Higher Education.
+VCFA is accredited by the New England Commission on Institutions of Higher Education.
 Inquiries regarding the status of an institution's accreditation should be directed to the administrative staff of the institution.
 Individuals may also contact:

 New England Commission on Higher Education